thiagozs/node-hello/README.md

 # Static Server with IP (ipv4)
-* Application writed with nodejs and express, show a single ip for test.
+The app written with nodejs and express, show a single ip for view test.
+Docker, we have a config of dockerfile to build a instance running on port 3001.

 # Version
-* 1.0
+1.0

 # Writed
-* Thiago Z S
+Thiago Z S